 - Also, always tailor your resume to a specific job opening.

-Writing a resume yourself can be difficult, but our professional resume writing services online can do this job for you.
+Writing a resume yourself can be difficult, but our professional resume writing services can do this job for you.
 And if you want your current resume to be rearranged, we can help you as well!